brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 - Knights are usually the best Pawn blockaders, as they are the only piece that can jump, therefore not losing mobility.
 - Knights should be placed in outposts, i.e. advanced squares that are no longer controlled by enemy Pawns, and ideally controlled by the player.
 A Knight on the 6th rank (octopus), is usually a pretty strong piece.
 - Given an endgame with Knight vs Bishop, the Knight should aim for Pawns only on one side of the board.
-- 2 Knights don't have the same synergie as 2 Bishops, so such positions should be avoided.
+- 2 Knights don't have the same synergy as 2 Bishops, so such positions should be avoided.

 ## Bishops